 The Undertaker defeated CM Punk in what was probably the best match of the night.
 This result didn’t upset me since The Undertaker’s streak is something that has become WrestleMania tradition, and The Undertaker STILL goes out there and outperforms just about everyone on the card.
 The only title changes that occurred were The Miz winning the Intercontinental Championship from Wade Barrett (on the pre-show) and of course Cena winning the WWE title.
 Maybe the only somewhat surprising result was Mark Henry beating Ryback clean, which I for one did not expect (so much for Ryback’s push as well.)

 The biggest possible surprise that could have happened was the John Cena heel turn that everyone is still hoping for.
 The night seemed so run of the mill up to the main event, that it seemed like something BIG was possible in the main event.
 The way WWE had the 3 top matches back to back to back was very different, and the way Cena and The Rock just hit the ring with no special entrances or anything all seemed to signal that the ending was going to be big.
-Instead we got the dreaded situation where The Rock acts like he’s just fine with Cena suddenly, shakes his hand, and salutes him as if to pass the torch.
-Only problem was, no one clapped or cheered, the whole situation was met with boos as ANYone with a brain could’ve seen coming miles away.
+Instead, we got the dreaded situation where The Rock acts like he’s just fine with Cena suddenly, shakes his hand, and salutes him as if to pass the torch.
+The only problem was that no one clapped or cheered, the whole situation was met with boos as ANYone with a brain could’ve seen coming miles away.

 WWE forced us to endure more of the same with John Cena, and now we’re left with more repetition.
 Is there ANYone in WWE you would care about Cena feuding with?
 He’s faced almost everyone multitudes of times, and now guys that still had fire like Brock Lesnar have been deflated by losing matches that could have kept them strong.
 WWE simply refuses to shake things up, and now we are left hoping they have some big plan under wraps for RAW to make things interesting after WrestleMania gave us no surprise results, cameos, or turns.